 Myth: Stun Guns are hard to use.

 In real life you don’t need much training to use a stun gun.
-Most stun guns have a safety lock so it can’t be accidently activated in your purse or other storage container.
+Most stun guns have a safety lock so they can’t be accidentally activated in your purse or another storage container.
 Deactivating the safety lock renders the product ready for use.
 A simple push and hold of a button activates the stun gun.
 Practice activating the stun gun and you will be ready as adrenalin kicks in if you are attacked.
 Remember to hold the stun gun against the attacker for three to five seconds to disorient, confuse and knock him/her down.
 Have the stun gun ready and with you at all times when in a situation of any risk, and check the battery charge often.

 Myth: Stun Guns are illegal.

 In real life most states, counties, and cities allow stun guns.
-Refer to our Stun Gun Laws Tab above and contact your local area laws before you purchase a stun gun.
+Refer to our Stun Gun Laws Tab and contact your local area laws before you purchase a stun gun.

 After writing this article, an episode of NCIS LA aired showing SAM using a stun gun on a bar manager/bouncer attacking him.
 Sam held contact against the bouncer for several seconds, which knocked the bouncer to the floor.
-Afterward the bouncer got up, but was dazed and hurt.
+Afterward, the bouncer got up but was dazed and hurt.
 It looks like this show got it right.